Movement Maker Profiles: Aneiry Zapata

 I’m in MEV, which is one of the main ones to end violence, but I’m also the Garifuna community coordinator at Black LGBTQIA+ Migrant Project and our vision is to be able to empower the world, because I think the most effective thing for the eradication of violence is to raise children in the proper way.

-If you raise a child right today, you know you’re not going to have a violent person tomorrow, you know you’re not going to have a person who’s going to need to come out of a closet, you know you’re not going to have a person who’s going to have a gender mark that wants to force them to be someone they are not.
+If you raise a child right today, you know you’re not going to have a violent person tomorrow, you know you’re not going to have a person who’s going to need to come out of a closet, you know you’re not going to have a person who’s going to have a gender marker that wants to force them to be someone they are not.
 Abolish so many things that we need to abolish, but I believe that the children today can save our world, if we raise them the right way.

 My main vision is that.
 This year I have been working with LGBT youth.
 My 2022 plan is to be able to work with children and with adults, LGBT seniors.
 With that I think the contribution we will make to the world will be quite strong, I think it will be one of the best contributions we can make to the world.